iamtheyammer/treeSharp/README.md

 13. Right click on tree and rename it to something like `tree-ori`.

 #### Adding our app
-14. Grab your version of treeSharp, and drag it into this folder
+14. Grab the treeSharp.exe file from releases, and drag it into this folder (System32)
 15. Right click on treeSharp, and rename it to `tree`.

 Done!